HOW WE OPERATE

 - Encouraging children to make predictions about the storyline, share their preferences, and explain what they thought was happening in the story (to discern comprehension).

 - Incorporating vocabulary lessons into their curriculum and utilizing writing, movement, or craft activities.

 - Guiding students in making connections between current readings and previous lessons and personal experiences.

 - Encouraging children to spend time reading silently.

-With libraries and community centers closed to the public, READy for the Grade’s partners had to be flexible and creative in connecting with children and families during the summer of 2020.
-All five sites, plus one new site, rose to the challenge.
-Learn how we operated during the global pandemic of 2020.
+With some libraries and community centers closed to the public, READy for the Grade’s partners had to be flexible and creative in connecting with children and families during the summer of 2021.
+Five sites rose to the challenge.
+One site had to suspend operations in 2021 and hopes to reopen in 2022

 All Kids Need to Read